stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

     "properties": {
         "version": {
             "type": number,
-            "description": "Version of the JSON schema for NFT metadata.
+            "description": "Version of the JSON schema for metadata.
 For this SIP, the version number must be `1`."
         },
         "name": {
             "type": "string",
-            "description": "Identifies the asset to which this token represents" },
+            "description": "Identifies the asset which this token represents" },
         "description": {
             "type": "string",
-            "description": "Describes the asset to which this token represents" },
+            "description": "Describes the asset which this token represents" },
         "image": {
             "type": "string",